-The best time to spot a higher number of Fairy Penguins or Little Blue Penguins is the main breeding season in November and December.
-September, October, and January around 100 and less arrive after sunset at the shore.
-Usually, you spot a higher number of penguins at high tide, because the little blue have to walk less distance to their nests.
+The best time to spot a higher number of penguins in Tasmania s the main breeding season in November and December.
+However, September, October, January, and February are not bad roughly a hundred Fairy Penguins or Little Blue Penguins arrive after sunset at the shore.
+Usually, you spot a higher number of penguins at high tide, because the little blue have to walk less to their nests.
+Tide Times Bicheno

-It's pretty tricky where they get out of the water and walk over the huge boulders.
+It's pretty tricky for them to get out of the water and walk over the huge boulders.
 You can watch them in the evening without a tour but please don't disturb them, don't block their way, don't use a torch just a red light, and don't pet them!
 If they get disturbed they may disappear in Bicheno.

-You are wondering that we took pictures close to the little blues?
-We are using a zoom lens from Panasonic 600 mm.
-We sat on the rocks and observed the penguins without moving or disturbing!
+You are wondering that I took pictures close to the little blues?
+I am using a zoom lens from Panasonic 600 mm.
+We sat on the rocks and observed the penguins without moving or disturbing them!

 You may see blue penguins throughout the year in Bicheno and Tasmania but a few only in winter.
 During summer, you spot plenty of them.
 However, wildlife is not predictable.
 Especially in winter, it can happen that none of them come ashore.

 The highest chance to spot some of these cute little blue penguins is from October to February.

 - Building their nest from April/May to August